Coricancha Temple of the Sun in Cusco

 Obviously, inside the whole Qoricancha

-Coricancha was the wealthiest, most elaborate, and most dazzling time of the lnca Society, which stored the gold and silver of its territory.
+Coricancha was the wealthiest, most elaborate, and dazzling time of the lnca Society, which stored the gold and silver of its territory.
 Those metals arrived as offerings for the sacred city and the temple.
-In Inka society, precious metals had no economic value but religion’s principal value.
+In Inka society, precious metals had no economic value but religious value.

-• Moreover, there were five Water Fountains in this vast facility, from which flowed clean water transported through underground channels, where water springs or sources were kept entirely secret.
-Those water fountains had religious duties since the water was another Andean religious deity.
-In Colonial times, those water fountains did dry up because of the lack of maintenance and on-purpose destruction.
+• Moreover, there were five water fountains in this vast facility, from which clean water flowed through underground channels, with the sources kept entirely secret.
+Those water fountains served religious purposes because the water was considered another Andean religious deity.
+In Colonial times, those water fountains dried up due to neglect and intentional destruction.
 Garcilaso says he came to see just one of them: the last one Dominican monks used to water their garden.
-Since 1975, the convent and church have been rebuilt, performing some archaeological digging works, making it possible to find one of those five original fountains.
-That fountain does locate lower and before the “solar round building”; water still flows through its finely carved channels.
+Since 1975, the convent and church have been rebuilt, and some archaeological work has been conducted, making it possible to find one of the five original fountains.
+That fountain is lower before the “solar round building”; water still flows through its finely carved channels.

-• Coricancha Temple Cusco is possible that the remains of the other fountains described by Garcilaso will do found in the future.
-Until 1990, several buildings covered most of the Solar Garden space.
-The Spanish soldier Cieza de Leon wrote,” finally, it was one of the rich temples existing in the world.”
+• Coricancha Temple, the remains of the other fountains described by Garcilaso, may be found in the future.
+Until 1990, several buildings occupied most of the Solar Garden.
+The Spanish soldier Cieza de Leon wrote, “Finally, it was one of the richest temples existing in the world.”

-• In the middle of the central cloister patio, an eight-sided fountain carved in a single andesite piece of stone, which according to some historians, is of lnca manufacture; however, its shape and features are not classical in lnca stone masonry.
-Therefore, if it did carve in Inka times, it must have had another figure re-shaped in colonial times.
-Also, at present, around the archway,s anonymous local Cusquenian School artists paint a collection of paintings representing the life of Saint Dominic Guzman.
+• In the middle of the central courtyard patio, an eight-sided fountain carved from a single andesite stone, which, according to some historians, is of lnca manufacture; however, its shape and features are not classical in lnca stone masonry.
+Therefore, if it was carved in Inka times, it must have had another figure re-shaped in colonial times.
+Also, at present, around the archway, anonymous local Cusquenian School artists paint a collection of paintings representing the life of Saint Dominic Guzman.

 Spanish Invasion, the Temple of Coricancha

-By that time, a firm “Andean movement” suggested moving away from the church to return to the sun temple.
-Pitifully the Catholic Church’s political power did not allow to bring back the central Tahuantinsuyo sanctuary facility rests.
+By then, a firm “Andean movement” called for moving away from the church and returning to the sun temple.
+Pitifully, the Catholic Church’s political power prevented it from restoring the central Tahuantinsuyo sanctuary.

 Welcome to Explore the Coricancha Temple – Cusco city tour!